OCA/e-commerce/product_template_multi_link/README.rst

 * To mass edit or create links between products templates, Go to Sale > Configuration > Products > Product Links

+  Or just use the dedicated wizard: select product templates (tree or form view) to links together and click on "Action" button, then "Manage Product Links".

 .. figure:: /product_template_multi_link/static/description/product_template_link_tree.png
    :width: 800 px